Last updated January 1, 2020

 The CCPA also provides that a business shall not discriminate against a consumer because the consumer exercised any of the consumer’s rights under the CCPA.

-Pursuant to CA CIV CODE 1798.130, King Marketing Group, Inc. discloses that products and services sold to customers may contain personal information of California consumers (as defined in CA CIV CODE 1798.140).
+King Marketing Group, Inc. discloses that products and services sold to customers may contain personal information of California consumers.
 Such products and services are typically used for address validation, identity verification, or for marketing and CRM (customer relationship management) purposes.
 Categories may include name, address, phone number, email, gender, date of birth, age, race, marital status, home-ownership status, hobby and lifestyle interest preferences, vehicle type preference, consumer credit card holding status.

 We do not knowingly collect personal information from minors under 16 years of age in California unless we have received legal consent to do so.
 If we learn that personal information from such California residents has been collected, we will take reasonable steps to remove their information from our database, or to obtain legally required consent.